allegro/allegro.tech/_posts/2015-02-06-High-performance-with-low-level-tools.md

 useful features including a multi-window mode.
 Some of the interesting and little known shortcuts are:

 * `z` to toggle color display.
-* `&lt;` and `&gt;` to move the column by which entries are sorted to the left and to the right.
+* `<` and `>` to move the column by which entries are sorted to the left and to the right.
 Sorting is by CPU usage by default.
 Pressing `x` toggles the highlighting of sort column. `M` sorts entries by memory usage.
 * `c` to toggle display of processes’ full command line.
 * `H` to display individual threads instead of processes.